Erich Hartmann: War crimes charges

 Sentenced to 25 years of hard labour, Hartmann refused to work, and was put into solitary confinement, which led to a riot by some of his fellow detainees, who overpowered the guards and temporarily freed him.
 He made a complaint to the Kommandants office, asking for a representative from Moscow and an international inspection, as well as a new trial hearing to overturn his sentence.
 This was refused, and he was transferred to a camp in Novocherkassk, where he spent five more months in solitary confinement.
 He was later put before a new tribunal, which upheld the original sentence.
 He was subsequently sent to another camp, this time at Diaterka in the Ural Mountains.
 In late 1955, Hartmann was released as a part of the last Heimkehrer.

 In January 1997, over three years after his death, Hartmann's case was reviewed by the Chief Military Prosecutor in Moscow, Russia, after the dissolution of the Soviet Union, and he was acquitted of all historical charges against him in Russian law.
 The government agency stated that he had been wrongly convicted.

 Post-war years

 Hartmann (right), in 1972 as a consultant during construction at Zurich Airport.

 During his long imprisonment, Hartmann's son, Erich-Peter, was born in 1945 and died as a three-year-old in 1948, without his father ever having seen him.
 Hartmann later had a daughter, Ursula Isabel, born on 23 February 1957.
-When Hartmann returned to West Germany, he reentered military service in the Bundeswehr and became an officer in the West German Air Force, where he commanded West Germany's first all-jet unit from 6 June 1959 to 29 May 1962, Jagdgeschwader 71 "Richthofen".
+When Hartmann returned to West Germany, he reentered military service in the Bundeswehr and became an officer in the West German Luftwaffe, where he commanded West Germany's first all-jet unit from 6 June 1959 to 29 May 1962, Jagdgeschwader 71 "Richthofen".
 This unit was initially equipped with Canadair Sabres and later with Lockheed F-104 Starfighters.